 INTRODUCTION

 Cervical cancer is the leading cause of death in women worldwide.
 The prevalence is high in women in low- to middle-income countries[1].
-In 2012, approximately 522000 women globally were diagnosed with cervical cancer, and the mortality rate due to cervical cancer was reported to be 266000 cases/year[2].
-The highest incidence occurred in sub-Saharan Africa while in Asia, cervical cancer remains the third most common cancer (after breast and lung cancer), with an estimated 285,000 new cases and 144000 deaths in 2012[3].
+In 2012, approximately 522,000 women globally were diagnosed with cervical cancer, and the mortality rate due to cervical cancer was reported to be 266,000 cases/year[2].
+The highest incidence occurred in sub-Saharan Africa while in Asia, cervical cancer remains the third most common cancer (after breast and lung cancer), with an estimated 285,000 new cases and 144,000 deaths in 2012[3].
 The age-standardized incidence rates (ASRs) of cervical cancer estimated by GLOBOSCAN in 2012 indicated that the ASR is higher in less developed compared to more developed regions[4].
 In Thailand, the age group with the highest incidence is 45-70 years[5].

 Several studies had found that cervical cancer is preceded by a pre-invasive stage, in which abnormal cells are confined to the cervical epithelium.
 The pre-invasive stage is also known as cervical intraepithelial neoplasia (CIN).
 The 2014 Bethesda System categorizes squamous epithelial cell abnormalities as atypical squamous cell of undetermined significance (AS-CUS); low-grade squamous intraepithelial lesion (LSIL), which was previously known as CIN I; high-grade squamous intraepithelial lesion (HSIL), which was previously known as CIN II and III; or squamous cell carcinoma (SCC)[6].
 SCC represents > 80% of cervical cancers, while adenocarcinoma (AC) accounts for the rest.